 In PRIMECLUSTER, it is recommended that you configure the administrative LAN and cluster interconnects on different NICs.
-However, if you cannot make such a configuration due to restrictions on hardware in a KVM environment, the configuration which shares the administrative LAN and cluster interconnects on the same NIC is also supported.
+However, if you cannot make such a configuration due to restrictions on hardware in KVM environment or VMware environment, the configuration which shares the administrative LAN and cluster interconnects on the NIC is also supported.